 I am not trying to be that guy, but my eyes are opening to the struggle of the LGBT community of writers.
 You can’t be fantasy writers, you can’t be sifi writers, you can’t be horror writers, or romance writers, or western writers, or detective writers, or history writers; because sadly the world will always see you as LGBT writers.
 Heck, you have your own category on Amazon just to segregate you and your fantasy books.
 If I just search fantasy categories I will never find the great and amazing works of potential authors I might like.
 That makes me sad.
 It makes me sad that I might be missing out on great books, I love books.
 Good authors are hard enough to find without twenty different categories used to keep us all segregated.

 I guess I will just end by saying thank you to everyone who has read my book.
 I hope you liked it, and I am sorry if it was not what you were looking for when you tried it out.
 I would ask that folks please suggest good authors in the comments from all kinds of groups of people that I might have missed in my life because someone decided that they needed their own category and I did not realize that was true.
 Here I am my own ignorance on display, and asking to be educated.

-Well l hope you have something to say about my post, and that you are willing to help me figure out how to not be a jackass.
+Well, l hope you have something to say about my post, and that you are willing to help me figure out how to not be a jackass.
 I also need help, should my next cooking post be about pie or juicing?
-Also I need/want a trans person to read the draft of Tricksters’ War II “Raven’s Spear” to ensure I got the character semi accurate.
+Also, I need/want a trans sensitivity reader to read the draft of Tricksters’ War II “Raven’s Spear” to ensure I got the character semi-accurate.